Yebin12/Yebin12/README.md

 - 👋 Hi, I’m @Yebin12
-- 👀 I’m interested in eating and sleeping
+- 👀 Interested in eating and sleeping
-- 🌱 I’m currently learning Computer Science at UBC
+- 🌱 Currently studying Cognitive System in UBC
 - 📫 How to reach me: insta: @y_bin_c

 <!---